 - Professional liability insurance (errors and omissions)- protects you from negligence claims due to harm that resulted from employee mistakes and failures to perform;

 - Property insurance- covers your office building and all the equipment, inventory and furniture that’s stored inside.
-It protects your company’s assets in an event of fire, natural disaster, flooding and theft.
+It protects your company’s assets in an event of a fire, natural disaster, flooding, and theft.

 - Workers’ compensation insurance- is an obligatory insurance policy, which covers medical treatment and workers’ benefits in case of work-related injuries.